turkish-nlp-suite/turkish-nlp-suite.github.io/_posts/2025-09-28-spacy-syntax.markdown

 displacy.render(doc, style='dep', jupyter=True, options={'distance': 90})
 ```

-Looking at the dependency tree , the main verb "cikti" is chained to "kapadi" and "bekledi" by the relation "conj", which is conjunction.
+Looking at the dependency tree , the main verb "çıktı" is chained to "kapadı" and "bekledi" by the relation "conj", which is conjunction.
 Conjunction can be made by commas or conjuncts such as `ve`.
-We're also looking for some discourse connectors such as `once`, `sonra`.
+We're also looking for some discourse connectors such as `önce`, `sonra`.
 Let's make the code and dissect it afterwards:

 ```
 DISCOURSE_MARKERS = {"sonra", "derken", "nihayet", "o", "ondan", "meğer"}  # we can expand more